Refugee and Immigrant Education Project

 - Why is Lancaster the “Refugee Capital of the United States?”

-Help your school staff and secondary students expand their understanding of refugees and immigrants in our community through field trips and lessons facilitated by local professionals with extensive experience in refugee/immigrant education and support in Lancaster County.
+Help your school staff and secondary students expand their understanding of refugees and immigrants in our community through field trips and lessons developed by local experts with extensive experience in refugee/immigrant education and support in Lancaster County.
 All lessons are facilitated by IU13 instructors.

 Through the Refugee and Immigrant Education Project, the IU13 Community Education Program offers professional development, engaging field trips, and standards-aligned lessons tailored to meet the needs of local educators and students.